 The passage of Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) repealed the Sustainable Growth Rate (SGR) and replaced it with two new payment update tracks, the Merit-based Incentive Payment System (MIPS) and CMS Alternative Payment Models (APMs).
-The MIPS and APM programs are scheduled to go into effect January 1, 2019.
+Payment adjustments under the MIPS and APM programs are scheduled to go into effect January 1, 2019.

 MACRA created the MIPS to replace

 APMs are a new approach to paying for medical care

 What You Need to Know about MIPS Year 3